openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 If multiple entries are present in `evidence`, these filters are linked by a logical OR.

-The RP may also request certain data within the `document` element to be present.
+The RP MAY also request certain data within the `document` element to be present.
 This again follows the syntax rules used above:

 <{{examples/request/verification_document.json}}